josephjilovec/Unified-Social-Scheduler/README.md

 Secure Configuration (MANDATORY):
 For security, API credentials must be set as environment variables.
+The following keys are required for the supported platforms:

 MASTODON_ACCESS_TOKEN

-BLUESKY_APP_PASSWORD (This is typically an application password, not a user password)
+BLUESKY_APP_PASSWORD

-TWITTER_API_KEY (Example placeholder)
+TWITTER_API_KEY

-LINKEDIN_ACCESS_TOKEN (Example placeholder)

 You can set these in your terminal (e.g., export MASTODON_ACCESS_TOKEN="your-token") or use a local .env file with a tool like python-dotenv.